xyproto/algernon/README.md

 * Full multithreading.
 All available CPUs will be used.
 <!--* Can be used for converting Amber to HTML.
 Just run Algernon like this: `algernon index.amber` and download the rendered result with curl: `curl -o rendered.html http://localhost:3000/`-->
 * Supports rate limiting, by using [tollbooth](https://github.com/didip/tollbooth).
-* Go 1.4 or later is required.
+* The `help` command is available at the Lua REPL, for a quick overview of the available Lua functions.

 Overview